stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 --

 <pre>
-<b>ShortestElement</b>(I::AlgEtQIdl) ->AlgEtQElt
+<b>ShortElement</b>(I::AlgEtQIdl) ->AlgEtQElt
 </pre>

 *Given an ideal I returns a non-zerodivisor in I with small coefficients (in the LLL sense).
-This is achieved by enumerating short vectors in I, and pick the first one which is a non-zerodivisor.*
+This is achieved by picking an element with small coefficients in a LLL-reduced basis (wrt the T2 norm as a Z-lattice).*

 <pre>
 <b>SmallRepresentative</b>(I::AlgEtQIdl) ->AlgEtQIdl,AlgEtQElt
 </pre>

 *Given a fractional R-ideal I, it returns an isomorphic ideal a*I, and the element a, such that a*I is a subset of R, and the cardinality of R/aI is small.
-This is achieved by computing the ShortestElement a of (R:I).
+This is achieved by computing the ShortElement a of (R:I).
 Note that if I is invertible R/aI is isomorphic to (R:I)/aR.*

 # List of instrinsics in AlgEtQ/MinimalGenerators.m: